-In May 2021, the Company renewed its credit agreement with its present lenders, two chartered Canadian banks.
-The credit agreement has a maximum revolving operating facility of \$90 million maturing in May 2024 by way of bank loans and/or banker's acceptances.
+The Company has a credit agreement with two chartered Canadian banks.
+The credit agreement has a maximum revolving operating facility of \$90 million maturing in May 2026 by way of bank loans and/or CORRA loans.
 In addition, an accordion of \$10 million is available once per fiscal year for a maximum of 150 days.
-Funds advanced under these credit facilities bear interest at the prime rate plus a premium and are secured by first ranking security on the universality of the movable and immovable property of the Company.
-As at May 31, 2023, the Company was compliant with its financial covenants.
-As at May 31, 2023, under the credit agreement, the Company was using \$28 million of its facility (\$66 million last year).
-As at May 31, 2023, the Company has \$1.0 million of issued letters of credit which reduces the availability of its facility compared to \$0.8 million last year.
+Funds advanced under these credit facilities bear interest at the prime rate plus a premium and/or CORRA rate are secured by first ranking security on the universality of the movable and immovable property of the Company.
+As at May 31, 2024, the Company was compliant with its financial covenants.
+As at May 31, 2024, under the credit agreement, the Company was using \$24 million of its facility (\$28 million last year).
+As at May 31, 2024, the Company has \$1.2 million of issued letters of credit which reduces the availability of its facility (\$1.0 million last year).